Table of Contents

 Gummy Bears and Jolly Ranchers

-Freeze-drying isn't limited to healthy foods.
-Candies and sweet treats like Gummy Bears and Jolly Ranchers can be transformed into fun, crunchy snacks that are packed full of flavor when freeze-dried.
+Nor is freeze-drying solely the realm of healthful foods.
+Candies and sweet treats such as Gummy Bears and Jolly Ranchers can be turned into fun and flavour-packed crunchy snacks once freeze-dried.

 Best Foods to Freeze Dry